zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **apiInfo.swaggerUrl**

-    (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document that provides the API documentation for this API is available.
+    (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.

 * **apiInfo.documentationUrl**